MidnightCoffeex/ML_SiBe_Model/README.md

 ```

 CSV files are semicolon separated and contain inventory and planning data.

+## Pipeline and features

+Each CSV file name starts with a date in ``YYYYMMDD`` format followed by the
+dataset type and in some cases a part number.
+The pipeline parses these
+filenames, loads the tables and filters for warehouse location ``120`` via the
+``Lagerort`` column.
+Decimal numbers written with commas are converted to
+standard floating point values.

+Tables of the same date are merged on the column ``Teil``.
+Column names are
+prefixed with the dataset name (e.g. ``Bestand_Bestand`` for the end-of-day
+inventory or ``Dispo_Deckungsmenge`` for planned receipts).
+Important features
+include:

+- **Bestand_Bestand** – current stock at the end of the day
+- **Dispo_Bedarfsmenge / Dispo_Deckungsmenge** – planned demand and supply
+- **SiBe_Sicherheitsbest** – recorded safety stock (target for training)

+The resulting table contains one row per part and date and forms the input for
+model training.

 Processing all raw files can require substantial memory depending on the
 number of dates included.
 When running the full dataset, ensure enough RAM